fstpackage/fstcore/cran-comments.md

 ## Submission

 This submission of fstcore (v0.9.12) adds a fallback mechanism for systems that fail the configure script.
-When systems packages LZ4 or ZSTD are missing and configuration fails, the bundled code is used to build the package.
+When system packages LZ4 or ZSTD are missing and configuration fails, the bundled code is used to build the fstcore package.

 ## Test environments